-Federal funding is important for TARC to maintain and improve services, and usually federal grants require only 20 percent in local/state matching funds.
+Federal funding remains important for TARC to maintain and improve services, and usually federal grants require only 20 percent in local/state matching funds.
 However, without help in covering the local match, TARC is forced to find funds from within its limited operating budget, which negatively impacts service.
 At times, improvements with grant funding can be delayed pending availability of local matching funds.

-With funding challenges limiting the ability to provide needed service, and to continue capital improvements in FY17, TARC will look for and support innovative, workable solutions, additional funding sources and continue to focus efforts on increasing operating revenue.
+With funding challenges limiting the ability to provide needed service and to continue implement capital improvements in FY2018, TARC will explore innovative, workable solutions, additional funding sources and focus on ways to increase operating revenue.